 Deportivo bounced back immediately from relegation, before undoing all their good work by instantly relegated again.
 Deportivo once again bounced back straight away.
 Three poor La Liga seasons were followed by relegation last year.

 Deportivo are seeking to make an instant return to top-flight football this season, with the Spanish side fourth favourites at 8/1 to claim the La Liga 2 title.
-At least many fans will have relatively recent memories of success to keep them company in the second tier.
+Even the most optimistic football betting tips fan would be hard pressed to back Deportivo right now.